How to bid for a property

 Your registration letter or email tells you what size of properties you can bid for.

-- it is within the bidding cycle (Friday to Monday Midnight).
-If you log on between Tuesday and Thursday the system will show you the message ‘You are not currently eligible for any properties’.
+- You are trying to bid outside of the bidding cycle (Friday to midnight on Monday).
+If you try to bid between Tuesday and Thursday, the message ‘You are not currently eligible for any properties’ will appear on the screen.

-- You may be suspended because you are in rent arrears or your application is under investigation.
+- You are in rent arrears or your application is under investigation.
 You should have received a letter telling you this.

-If you have not received a letter from us explaining why you are unable to bid please call the contact centre on 020 8430 2000.
+If you have not received a letter from us explaining why you are unable to bid, please call us on 020 8430 2000.

 Difficulty logging into the bidding website